gtossou/snakeless/README.md

 ### Summary

 Fourth app done in my roadmap to become a fullstack web developper.
-This is snake app with instructions and customization.
+It's the popular snake game.
+A game we almost all played younger and still today.

-You can tune the difficulty level and compete to beat the record.
+Here, you can tune the difficulty level from Easy to Insane  and compete to beat the record(coming soon).

-The game engine in coded in Vanilla javascript.
+The game engine is coded in Vanilla javascript.
 Front end and styling are done with **Bootstrap** and **CSS grid**

 Building a simple game always looked daunting for me.
 But as i learned the basics of canvas, coding the game was finally smooth.
 This was a very good exercise for me to work on writing a concise code by using functions.
+I also used the debugger a lot to understand many bugs i encountered when building the app.

+Have fun playing the game !

 ### Author